 Historically, Paraty was prosperous first from the gold industry, then the coffee trade, and now profits purely from tourism.
 (I find it such a shame that a country that produces such good coffee, settle for such low standards for themselves?)
 Cachaça has been a constant commodity throughout time.

 We discover that Brazil was the last country ‘in the world’ to abolish slavery.
 The slave trade was rife in Paraty, where remnants of retail stores who would trade in slaves are still present.
-Merchants would get their slaves hooked on cachaça, resulted in not having to feed them as much and it gave them more energy to work in the fields.
+Merchants would get their slaves hooked on cachaça.
+Resulting in not having to feed them as much as it gave them more energy to work in the fields.
 Learning about slavery isn’t fun.

 In terms of food, here were our favourites: